top of page

 Dinner at the hotel

-When we arrive in Kells you will have a free afternoon and evening to explore the town with its five High Crosses and other historic sites.
+When we arrive in Kells you will have some free time to explore the town with its five High Crosses and other historic sites.

 Optional dinner at the Bective Restaurant, not included or free choice dinner not included